 We will build up an energy model for memory and explore tradeoffs.
-We will use absolute and scaling numbers from the 2009 edition of the ITRS http://www.itrs.net/Links/2009ITRS/Home2009.htm.
+We will use absolute technology numbers from the 2011 edition of the ITRS http://public.itrs.net.

 In making this assignment reasonable, it may oversimplify in places.
 You are welcome to point out any oversimplifications you are uncomfortable with along with your answers.